Logical consequences are a powerful parenting tool, but it can be hard to think of them in the moment. Use this trick to make it easy.

 You told your child to clean up the toys and she said no?
 She might lose those toys for a certain period of time.

 Child Throws Toys

-Child mis-used the toy.
-I would take they toy away.
+If your child throws a toy, then your child mis-used the toy.
+I would take the toy away.

 Child Touches Things She Shouldn’t

 There will be many times your child will touch something she shouldn’t.
 The child mis-used her physical freedoms and is ignoring you.

 A good logical consequence would say, “That is too bad that you touched the stove after I told you not to!
 I guess you will have to sit in your high chair since you can’t control yourself.”

 Child Gets Out of Bed When She Shouldn’t